Skip to content

 I also like how the Nike React foam insole seems to do a good job at spreading the weight and load evenly in the foot to create balance when bilateral squatting and doing some stationary unilateral work.

-When doing things like walking lunges and more dynamic unilateral work, I like how the outsole articulates in both models and you get a lot of maneuverability in these shoes compared to other trainers due to their disassociated outsole construction.
+When doing things like walking lunges and more dynamic unilateral work, I like how the outsole articulates in both models.
+Due to their disassociated outsole construction, these shoes offer more maneuverability than other trainers.

 For CrossFit, the React Metcon Turbo and Zoom Metcon Turbo 2 are both okay.
-They’re not my favorite models for CrossFit or the best CrossFit shoes by any means, but they’ll get the job done in most WODs.
+They’re not my favorite models for CrossFit by any means, but they’ll get the job done in most WODs.

 Both of these shoes do a pretty good job at walking a fine line between versatility and stability.
 They feel lively and lightweight when doing box jumps and double-unders and provide enough stability to train heavily in them.